DTCT in Idar-Oberstein

 Use in oral and maxillofacial surgery

-Applications for ENT diseases
+Applications in ENT diseases

-Special cases: imaging for small animals such as rodents and rabbits
+Special cases: Imaging for small animals such as rodents and rabbits

-Higher resolution and detail
+Higher resolution and level of detail

 Reduced radiation exposure